Learn about actual and potential costs

 Buyers should include any other benchmark dates relevant to the project that suppliers will need to be aware of, such as training dates and expected delivery time frames.

 How risky is the supply chain?

 The level of supply chain risk for forklifts is moderate on average.
 The upstream suppliers that present significant risk to manufacturers include iron and steel manufacturers, industrial machinery and equipment wholesalers and tire manufacturers.
-Specifically, input cost fluctuations from steel, plastics and rubber represent the highest level of risk for...
+Specifically, input cost fluctuations stemming from volatility in steel, plastics and rubber prices represent the highest...
 Subscribe to learn more.